logr4y/tgscrape/README.md

 ```
 dumps messages with ID 1 through 1000 from the group @fun_with_friends

-The loop stops when it finds 20 consecutive empty messages
+The loop stops when it finds 20 consecutive empty messages.

+It stores retrieved messages in json format in the `conversations` folder.

 # Requirements
 BeautifulSoup4, requests